(Redirected from Strikeouts)

 A strikeout is both a statistic for the batter and the pitcher.
 For batters, the ability to avoid strikeouts was long considered highly desirable, with Joe Sewell setting records for being the hardest player to whiff.
 Recent decades have seen a number of otherwise very productive batters accumulate high strikeout totals; this reflects a change of approach, with sabermetrics arguing that a strikeout is just another out, and that a batter is not any worse for being out of strikes instead of hitting into a great number of ground outs or fly outs, as long as he is productive when he does make contact and draws a fair number of walks as well.

 The record for strikeouts in a nine-inning game is 20, shared by three pitchers: Roger Clemens who did it twice, Kerry Wood and Max Scherzer.
 Two teams, the 2012 Los Angeles Angels of Anaheim and the 2017 Boston Red Sox have also reached the mark while using multiple pitchers.
 The record for an extra-inning game is 26, by the 2004 Anaheim Angels, and the record for a relief pitcher is 16, by Randy Johnson.
-Johnson also once struck out 20 batters in 9 innings, but that game went into extra innings, so he is not credited with a share of the record for a nine-inning game.
+Johnson also once struck out 20 batters in 9 innings; as that game went into extra innings, he was originally not credited with a share of the record for a nine-inning game, but that hisnce been changed.

 - Stan McNeal: "Generation K in full swing and miss", USA Today Sports, May 16, 2014.